greenenergycorp/dnp3/README.markdown

 > gem install rake

+## Creating Native -> Java (JNI) Bindings ##

+We have created native bindings for java using SWIG.
+The native libraries are embedded into the jar file and extracted before use on the target, this allow us to keep the versions perfectly in-sync and keep installation time and complexity to a minimum.
+We make use of the "buildr" tool to automate uploading the jar to the repository.

-## Install JDK ##
+### Install JDK ###

 The Java Developers Kit is used to build Java bindings.
 Install the Java 6 JDK

 Set the JAVA_HOME directory to the install path of your JDK version.
-If you don't want to build java bindings and install the JDK, comment out the following line from rakefile.rb:

-	require 'plugins/swigjava.rb'

-Comment out the dnp3java project from the $projects hash.
+### Deploying the jar ###

+There are 2 tasks for deploying the jar:

+- dnp3java:install : copies the file to your local maven repository (doesn't overwrite an existing build so delete that library first)
+- dnp3java:upload  : uploads the file to the remote maven repository (this should generally only be done by the build server)

 ## Building the libraries and tests ##